freeCodeCamp/chapter/README.md

 ## Terminology
 To better communicate and more easily build an API and UI, we've decided on a collection of terminology to discuss about the Chapter project in a clear way:

 - `organization` is a singular instance/deployment of Chapter.
-Example: Women who Code at the domain `chapter.womenwhocode.org`.
+Example: Women Who Code at the domain `chapter.womenwhocode.org`.
 - `chapter` is a container for events, with a description and subscribers, and one or more admins who can manage it.
 Example: Women Who Code NYC.
 - `event` is a single meetup that users can RSVP to, has a specific location and time, and has organizers.
 Example: Women Who Code NYC - April 2019 Event.
 - `user` is a person who belongs to a chapter.